-Do you want to know how to paint mason jars?
+Are you looking for directions on painting mason jars?
 Have you seen those farmhouse mason jars?
 You can buy them online for $40 or more!
 Painting mason jars is easy!
-I’m going to show you how to paint and distress a mason or recycled jar to look rustic for a fraction of the cost!
+I’m going to show you how to paint and distress a mason or recycled jar to give them that rustic vintage look for a fraction of the cost!
+This is one of my favorite diy projects.

 For this project, I’m going to 5 paint mason jars.
 I picked a variety of sizes for what I’ll be using them for.
 You can also use recycled jars as well.

 I took the center part out of each of the mason jars as I would not be needing them for this project.

 I washed all of the jars, and then I wiped them with rubbing alcohol.
 This will remove all of the oil, dirt, and other particles that might stop the paint from sticking.

 I used white Folk Art Home Decor chalk paint (and you could use any paint color you like) and painted my first coat on all of the jars.
 I made sure to cover the glass surface on each jar and I did paint the bottom of the jar as well.
 It is important to pick a paint that says it is okay for glass.
 If you don’t pick the right kind of paint it could peel or scratch off easily.

 After painting all 5 jars, I followed the paint instructions and let them dry for 1 hour.

 How many coats of paint?
 You could stop with the first coat if you were happy with the results.
 This is great for luminaries as the paint will still be a little translucent.
 I wanted more of an opaque look so I gave them all a second coat of paint on glass jars.